 Reviews fundamentals of designing and prototyping human-centered interactive systems and environments that include software and hardware components.
 Students build projects using electronic devices and fabrication tools.
 Hands-on experience in a project-based, studio environment.
 Familiarity with basic software engineering and a programming language such as Java is strongly recommended.

 Capstone design experience.
 Integration of knowledge and skills acquired during program into one project.
-Prerequisite: HCDE 518 and HCDE 592.
+Prerequisite: HCDE 592.

 Current Directed Research Groups